The Animal Family

 The Animal Family is a 1965 children's novel by American poet and critic Randall Jarrell and illustrated by noted children's book illustrator Maurice Sendak.
 It is a 1966 Newbery Honor book and has a significant following among adult readers.

 Plot summary

 A man, a mermaid, a boy, a bear and a lynx – all orphans – find a home together in a log cabin in the woods by the sea.
-Through their shared experiences and self-made myths of their own origins, they create their own unique family.
+By sharing experiences and developing narratives regarding their origins, the group establishes a distinct family structure.

 Reception

 "I had not known that I was waiting for 'The Animal Family'," claimed Mary Poppins author P. L. Travers, "but when it came it was as though I had long been expecting it.
 That is what happens when one encounters poetry."
 Reviewing the novel for The New York Times, Travers continues: